Human rights in Mali: Protection of refugees

 The law provides for the granting of asylum or refugee status in accordance with the 1951 UN Convention relating to the Status of Refugees and its 1967 protocol, and the government has established a system for providing protection to refugees.
 In practice, the government provided protection against refoulement, the return of persons to a country where there is reason to believe they feared persecution, and granted refugee status or asylum.
 A national committee in charge of refugees operated with institutional assistance from the Office of the UN High Commissioner for Refugees.

 During the year the government also provided temporary protection to 241 individuals who may not qualify as refugees under the 1951 convention and the 1967 protocol.

 Political rights

 The constitution and law provide citizens with the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections held on the basis of universal suffrage.

+On 11 April 2024 the military junta prohibited all activities of political parties.
+This would be necessary to maintain public order.